henriqueal/computational-intelligence/README.md

     01.txt
     [0]
     ```
-    Indicates that ANC recognize the input that contains in file 01.txt as a digit 0.
+    Indicates that ANC recognize the input of file 01.txt as a digit 0.

+The report/report.pdf shows the experimental results.